kurotu/VRCQuestTools/Website/docs/references/components/avatar-converter-settings.md

 Change VirtualLens2 settings for Android.

-### Transform Phase
+### Transforming Phase

-Convert the avatar for Android.
-This process is performed after TexTransTool and Modular Avatar.

 Remove vertex colors from the meshes.
 This process is performed after NDMF Mantis LOD Editor.

+### Optimizing Phase

+Convert the avatar for Android.
+This process is performed between TexTransTool and AAO: Avatar Optimizer.